Bryan-Wang-105/card_game/readMe.txt

 	1) Fix Card Fanning Distance
 	2) Hiding Cards while ending battle causes glitch with drawing cards next event
 	3) Draw Card system needs to be fixed so if DECK is exhausted, can't draw anymore
+	4) Sometimes mouse doubleclicks and it's annoying
+	5) Sometimes spawns 4 cards when it should only spawn 2?

+FOR TOMORROW:
+	1) Work on having enemy cycle in new cards after initial placement cards are beaten